Coast Guard accepts Guam’s third fast response cutter

 |0

-This work, Coast Guard accepts Guam’s third fast response cutter [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Coast Guard accepts Guam’s third fast response cutter, by PO3 Matthew West, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT